ltronneb/synergysplines/README.md

-# BayeSyneRgy

-An R package for Bayesian semi-parametric modelling of in-vitro drug combination experiments
+An R package for Bayesian semi-parametric modelling of in-vitro drug combination experiments as described in Cremaschi et. al (2019, https://arxiv.org/abs/1904.04901)

-## Updates

-- 03-03-20: Added support for missing values!
-- 14-04-20: Added the option to estimate lower asymptotes for monotherapies